Our School Performance

 We are incredibly proud of all our children and how well our school performed in comparison with other schools nationally.
-In 2017 we have seen significant improvements in how well our children do in Reading, Writing and Maths at both Key Stage 1 and Key Stage 2.
-Combined outcomes (number of children achieving the expected in Reading Writing and Maths) at Key Stage 1 increased by 30% and by 25% at Key Stage 2, with our performance at both key stages being above the national average.
+In 2019 we have seen significant improvements in how well our children do in Reading, Writing and Maths by the time they leave our school.
+Combined outcomes (number of children achieving the expected in Reading Writing and Maths) at the end of Key Stage 2 (Year 6), has increased by 30% in the last three years.

 A summary of our results and an explanation of what it means is detailed below as well as a link to the Department for Education's school performance website.
-Please note our summary is for the end of the academic year 2016 - 17 and the school performance tables are still showing information from the end of the 2015 - 16 academic year.
+Please note our summaries include information or the end of the academic year 2018-19 as well as 2017-18 and the school performance tables are still showing information from the end of the 2017-18 academic year.

 Mr Darren Glynn (Assessment Leader)